cap-security-cartel/report-generator/source/report.md

 It's worth noting that the `divest()` functions include explicit checks for vault existence (`if ($.vault[_asset] != address(0)) {`), showing an inconsistency in validation patterns across the library.

-## Recommendation Add an explicit check to verify that a vault exists for the asset before proceeding with the investment:
+**Recommendation:** Add an explicit check to verify that a vault exists for the asset before proceeding with the investment:

 ```diff
 function invest(IFractionalReserve.FractionalReserveStorage storage $, address _asset) external {